-Hypoglycemia can happen in people with diabetes if the body produces too much insulin.
-Insulin is a hormone that breaks down sugar so that you can use it for energy.
+Hypoglycemia can happen in people with diabetes if the body produces too much insulin, which is a hormone that breaks down sugar so that you can use it for energy.
 You can also get hypoglycemia if you have diabetes and you take too much insulin.

 Hypoglycemia in people who don’t have diabetes is less common than hypoglycemia that occurs in people who have diabetes or related conditions.

-- a feeling of extreme hunger
+- extreme hunger

-- an inability to concentrate
+- inability to concentrate

 - blurred vision

 You may have hypoglycemia without symptoms.
 This is known as hypoglycemia unawareness.

 Hypoglycemia is either reactive or nonreactive.
 The two types have different causes.

 Reactive hypoglycemia occurs within a few hours after a meal.
 An overproduction of insulin causes reactive hypoglycemia.
 Having reactive hypoglycemia may mean you’re at risk of developing diabetes.

 Nonreactive hypoglycemia isn’t necessarily related to meals and may be due to an underlying condition.
 Causes of nonreactive, or fasting, hypoglycemia include: